DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.rst

 * Swipe Left from the CV Programming Screen
 * Select 'Servos' from the Menu

-On the Servo moto Screen,
+On the Servo motor Screen,

-# Enter the VPin of the servo motor you want adjustment
+* Enter the VPin of the servo motor you want adjustment
-# Enter any known starting values for Close, Mid, Throw
+* Enter any known starting values for Close, Mid, Throw
-# Test the Close, Mid, Throw positions buy pressing the appropriate button.
+* Test the Close, Mid, Throw positions by pressing the appropriate button.
 The servo will move to that position.
-# Fine adjust any of the three positions by using the :guilabel:`+` or :guilabel:`-` buttons |BR| The servo will gradually move.
+* Fine adjust any of the three positions by using the :guilabel:`+` or :guilabel:`-` buttons |BR| The servo will gradually move.
-# when you are happy, record the three values
+* when you are happy, record the three values

 ----